University student gets 3 years' probation in cybercrime

-PITTSBURGH (AP) — A Carnegie Mellon University student who admitted developing and selling malicious software that allowed others to remotely control Google Android smartphones has been sentenced to three years’ probation.
+PITTSBURGH (AP) — A Carnegie Mellon University student who developed and sold malicious software through an online cybercriminal marketplace that allowed others to remotely control Google Android smartphones has been sentenced to three years’ probation.

-A federal judge in Pittsburgh also Monday ordered Morgan Culbertson to perform 300 hours of community service.
+U.S. District Judge Arthur Schwab also ordered Morgan Culbertson, 22, to perform 300 hours of community service.
+The native of Churchill, a Pittsburgh suburb, had faced up to 16 months in prison under federal sentencing guidelines.
+But, he was spared incarceration after his defense attorney and prosecutors acknowledged his lack of a criminal record and efforts to use his prodigious computer skills constructively since he was charged in July 2015.

-He pleaded guilty in 2015 to conspiracy for his role in the malware distribution, which enabled those who bought the software to use the phones’ cameras to spy on their owners.
+Culbertson has since helped develop language translation software for a major search engine firm, and mobile malware security software for another company, Schwab said, citing a presentence report.

 Most Read Stories